 Their brain does not have as much practice interpreting the sound information and will not be able to use the information so well.

-The ability to understand speech reduces over time – especially with significant hearing loss
+The ability to understand speech reduces over time – especially with a significant hearing loss

-This effect is strongest for people with more severe hearing losses, who have waited a long time to get hearing aids.
+This effect is most potent for people with more severe hearing losses, who have waited a long time to get hearing aids.